InnerSourceCommons/managing-innersource-projects/measuring/metrics.md

 may force developers to work in a specific way.
 As an example, the OpenStack community uses Gerrit and forces developers willing to commit a piece of code to use this.
-This means that the community is 100% sure that thethey are code-reviewing any piece of code nto the baseline.
+This means that the community is 100% sure they are code-reviewing any piece of code into the baseline.

 Thus, having the proper infrastructure helps to follow a pre-defined